Help us match you with local pros in your area

 Ductwork Cleaning | $368-$920 |

-Get quotes from three or more HVAC companies.
+Get quotes from three or more HVAC contractors.
 Describe your issues and ask if specialists can inspect your system in person.
-Compare each contractor's diagnoses, recommended solutions, estimated cost, timeline, and warranties.
+Compare each provider's diagnoses, recommended solutions, estimated cost, timeline, and warranties.
 Avoid providers that pressure you or demand payment before work.

 It's important to choose an HVAC company that employs technicians with the appropriate qualifications and expertise.
 HVAC contractors in all states have federal requirements from the Environmental Protection Agency (EPA).
 To obtain the EPA Section 608 Technician Certification, individuals must pass an exam (the type of exam depends on the kind of equipment they intend to work with).
 Section 608 certification is required for all technicians who "maintain, service, repair or dispose of equipment that could release refrigerants into the atmosphere."
 All other licensing requirements are handled at the state level.

 HVAC contractors in Arkansas must be licensed by the Department of Labor and Licensing's State Heating, Ventilation, Air Conditioning, & Refrigeration Board.
 To obtain a license, contractors must have at least two years of experience.
 To maintain this license, contractors are required to complete yearly continuing education.
 You should also read reviews and complaints on sites like the Better Business Bureau (BBB), Yelp, and Google Reviews.
-Choose a company with glowing reviews and reports of fantastic customer experiences.
+Choose a company with positive reviews and testimonials about good customer experiences.

 It’s important to understand what the work process will look like.
 For HVAC repairs, the company should detail the particular parts that need replacement and why.
 Confirm that your technician will clean and test the full system afterward to make sure everything is operating properly.
 When replacing your HVAC, have the contractor explain the new features, estimated installation time, energy efficiency, model, and brand.
-Before signing a contract, be sure you understand the process your provider will use to size the new HVAC system appropriately for your home and what the price will be.
+Before work starts, make sure you understand how your provider will determine the right system size for your home and what the price will be.

-You should have your HVAC system inspected about twice a year.
-After completing their inspection, your technician will inform you what services are required.
-You should also have your system inspected if you notice new issues such as leaks, unusual smells, or strange noises.
-If your system has ductwork, you should have it inspected every few years.
+Generally, you should have your HVAC system inspected twice a year.
+After an inspection, your technician will tell you what services are required.
+You should also have your system inspected and serviced if you start to notice any issues, like strange noises, leaks, or unusual smells.
+If you have ductwork in your home, it should be serviced every few years.

 You can save energy during the summer by reducing the amount of power your HVAC system uses to keep your home cool.
-Keep your thermostat temperature as close to the outside temperature as you can, and try to avoid making drastic changes in temperature all at once.
-Keep your roof well-maintained and seal any window or door leaks to avoid letting cool air escape.
-Similarly, ensure that your attic is well ventilated to avoid trapping excess heat in your home.
+Keep your thermostat temperature as close to the outside temperature as you can, and avoid making drastic changes in temperature all at once.
+Keep your roof in good shape and seal any leaks around your doors and windows to help keep cool air in.
+Similarly, make sure your attic is well ventilated to avoid trapping excess heat in your home.

 It takes between one and three days to have an HVAC system installed or replaced.
-If you only need a furnace or a single air conditioning unit, this might take anywhere from a few hours up to two days.
-This timeline can be influenced by the size of your house, how easily accessible your system is, and any issues your technician runs into.
+If you need just a furnace or a single air conditioning unit, this might take anywhere from a few hours up to two days.
+This timeline will be determined by the size of your home, how easily accessible your system is, and any issues your technician uncovers.

-For a 2,000-square-foot home, you'll need between 2.5 and 5 tons of air conditioning capacity.
+For a 2,000-square-foot home, you should look for around 2.5 to 5 tons of air conditioning capacity.
 In Arkadelphia, you'll probably want to purchase a unit on the higher end of this range.
-For homes over 1,000 square feet, central air will generally be more effective than window units for cooling.
+For homes over 1,000 square feet, central air is likely to be more effective than window units for cooling.

-Typically, HVAC financing is through a third-party lender.
-If your HVAC company doesn't offer financing, you could consider taking out a loan on your own.
-Be sure to talk to a financial advisor and your HVAC company to learn what options are available and appropriate for your situation.
+Usually, HVAC financing is through a third-party lender.
+If your HVAC company doesn't offer financing, you may consider taking out a loan on your own.
+Be sure to talk to your HVAC company and a financial advisor to learn what options are available to you and appropriate for your situation.

 There are several ways you can make your HVAC system more energy-efficient: